sagar-mahurkar/21F1005514_IITMBS_MLOPS_OPPE1/README.md

 ## Approach

-1. First prepare v0 of the data to be used
+1. Create script for generating preprocessed data

-2. Prepare ML pipeline
+2. Prepare model training algorithm

-3. Add to dvc
+3. Configure the data with dvc and train the model